 According to Leafly’s Cannabis Jobs Report, cannabis is the fast-growing industry in the US, bringing in over 243,000 jobs by the beginning of 2020, amounting to 33,700 jobs created within 12 months.
 Massachusetts, Oklahoma, and Illinois were the leading states for jobs in cannabis.

-Throughout 2020, the cannabis industry saw an even bigger growth than 2019 with approximately 77,300 cannabis and cannabis-related jobs created.
+Throughout 2020, the cannabis industry saw an even bigger growth than in 2019 with approximately 77,300 cannabis and cannabis-related jobs created.
 This number indicates a 50% growth, bringing the total number of cannabis jobs to roughly 321,000 going into 2021.